Decision Guide

 How they compare on the dimensions that matter.

-Sector specialismOften deep within sales or GTMFunction-agnostic, focused on seniority
+Sector specialismDeep within intralogistics commercial rolesFunction-agnostic, focused on seniority

-Process styleTargeted market map, structured commercial screen, regional depthResearch-heavy, longer time horizons, board-level interview support
+Process styleTargeted market map, structured commercial screen, regional and sector depthResearch-heavy, longer time horizons, board-level interview support

-Fee modelFixed retained or contingent depending on firmAlmost always retained, often a percentage of total comp
+Fee modelRetained two-payment structureAlmost always retained, often a percentage of total package

-Time to fill6 to 10 weeks for most senior seats12 to 20 weeks for a CRO or CEO search
+Time to fill6 to 10 weeks for most senior commercial seatsLonger for board-level and highly confidential mandates

 Our take

 Specialist sales recruiter for almost everything.
-Executive search for the C-suite, when the budget and time horizon justify it.
+Executive search for the board, when the budget and time horizon justify it.

-If the role is Sales Director, Head of Sales, VP Sales, or a senior IC seat, a specialist sales recruiter is the right call.
-If the role is a Group CRO, CEO or CCO of a private-equity-backed business, where the talent pool is global and the budget supports it, an executive search firm is the right call.
+If the role is Sales Director, Commercial Director, Head of Sales, or a senior field-sales seat, a specialist intralogistics sales recruiter is the right call.
+If the role is a Managing Director or Chief Commercial Officer where the talent pool is international and the budget supports it, an executive search firm is the right call.
 The labels matter less than the fit between the firm and the seat.

 FAQs